mattsimplepixels/Happy-Pancake/README.md

     <p class="story">...</p>
     """

-Running the "three sisters" document through Beautiful Soup gives us a ``BeautifulSoup`` object, which represents the document as a nested data structure::
+Running the "three sisters" document through Happy Pancake gives us a ``BeautifulSoup`` object, which represents the document as a nested data structure::